Sirasa Lakshapathi

-Sirasa Lakshapathi, formerly titled Obada Lakshapathi Mamada Lakshapathi, is the Sinhala-language adaptation of the British game show Who Wants to Be a Millionaire? produced in Sri Lanka.
+Sirasa Lakshapathi (Sinhala: 'සිරස ලක්ෂපති'), formerly titled Obada Lakshapathi Mamada Lakshapathi, is the Sri Lankan version of the original British format of Who Wants to Be a Millionaire? produced in Sri Lanka.

 The show premiered on Sirasa TV on September 18, 2010.
-It was initially hosted by Lucky Dias and is currently presented by Chandana Suriyabandara.
+It was initially hosted by Lucky Dias, then by Chandana Suriyabandara from 2011 to 2024, and by Upul Shantha Sannasgala since 2026.